electric-sql/legacy-vaxine/README.md

 Vaxine is divided in three main components:

 - [Data:](https://github.com/vaxine-io/vaxine/blob/main/design/data.md) we provide a relational data-model with expressive querying capabilities.
-As a starting point, we're building on Ecto.
 - [Reservations:](https://github.com/vaxine-io/vaxine/blob/main/design/reservations.md) Provides concurrency control mechanisms that can ensure data integrity with high availability.
-- [Subscriptions:](https://github.com/vaxine-io/vaxine/blob/main/design/pub-sub.md) Stream replication changes with ordering guarantees, persistence and efficient payload propagation.
+- [Subscriptions:](https://github.com/vaxine-io/vaxine/blob/main/design/subscriptions.md) Stream replication changes with ordering guarantees, persistence and efficient payload propagation.

 Stay tuned as we improve this document with more details and instructions to install and deploy Vaxine.